 The most common time for a sump pump to break down is after a few months of dry weather when it hasn’t worked much.
 Then the first heavy rain (or rains) hit, the pump doesn’t kick on, and suddenly you have a disaster on your hands — or on your spouse’s hands… which could be even worse for you!

-If you have the usual deductible amount for homeowners insurance of $1,000, you could be out that first thousand as well as many hours of frustration as you try to save furniture, pictures, toys and lots of other family “treasures.”
+If you have the usual deductible amount for homeowners' insurance of $1,000, you could be out that first thousand as well as many hours of frustration as you try to save furniture, pictures, toys, and lots of other families “treasures.”
 And then, there’s the added stress in your marriage because you didn’t foresee and prevent this disaster.
 Do you need more of that stress in your life?

 How to Test the Pump